What Does a Civil Engineer Do? (+ How to Become One)

 Engineers should have a solid foundation in math, physics, and chemistry.
 These other skills can round out your readiness to be a civil engineer:

 • Specialty knowledge: Civil engineers need expertise in the materials they will be working with.
 An engineer who builds dams will need to understand fluid mechanics, while one who builds roads will need to understand changing soil conditions.
-Some of these skills can be acquired on the job, while others require study.
+You can acquire some of these skills on the job, while others require study.

 • Project management: No matter what type of project you are working on, civil engineers need to understand project management.
-At the entry-level, being familiar with project management concepts will help you understand why projects are structured as they are.
-As you move up the ladder, you may work more with project management concepts, eventually using them to direct projects from start to finish.
-Some engineers earn certifications in Project Management to demonstrate their expertise.
-For example, you can earn a Career Certificate from Google in a self-paced, online course format:
+At the entry level, being familiar with project management concepts can help you understand a project’s structure.
+As you move up in your career, you may work more with project management concepts, eventually using them to direct projects from start to finish.
+Some engineers earn additional project management credentials to demonstrate their expertise.
+For example, you can earn a career certificate from Google in a self-paced, online course format:

 Workplace skills

-Key people skills civil engineers should have include:
+Key workplace skills civil engineers should have include:

 • Communication: Engineers who are good at managing people, relating to clients, and interacting with vendors will have a significant advantage in the workplace.